Frequently Asked Questions

 - See the FEAS page for more details.

-Does UNSW offer bonus points?
+Does UNSW offer adjustment factors?

 - Students automatically receive bonus points added to their ATAR based on their performance in relevant subjects.